-I was looking at websites for a business in a specific city and 99% of the websites I looked at were a generic Google Website provided free with every Google My Business profile.
+I was looking at websites for a business in a specific city and 99% of the websites I looked at were a generic Google Website provided free with every Google Business Profile.
 Those websites weren’t winning any new business for those companies.

 A unique website with unique branding will always stand out.
 Things that stand out get a special place in potential customers’ minds.